metaleap/gerbil-lsp/lsp/notes.md

     - some of [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#symbolKind) or [these](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#completionItemKind) might be adopted here where it makes sense (that's `ide`'s call though)
   - **deprecated** bool (if there's a "defacto standard" notation for that in Gerbil)
   - **detail**: `#f` or `""` or could be a non-markdown, plain text of extra information, for example:
-    - signature or type name, if known
+    - signature or type information (annotation, inference) etc
-    - failing both: for locals, name(s) of parent(s)
+    - failing both: for locals, next-higher ancestor name (def or let or using)
     - or whatever else that's "good to know" and pertinent to and available for the def/decl
   - **range-full**: start and end position of the _whole form_ of the symbol def/decl, ie. from the opening `(` up-to-and-including the closing `)`
   - **range-name**: start and end position of the identifier only (ie the `foo` in `(def foo 123)`)

-**Extra nice to have:**
+### Macro-related subleties:

-"Expansion" of custom `defrule`s or custom macros starting with the `def`-prefix, for example: although [this defrule named 'defhandler'](https://github.com/metaleap/gerbil-lsp/blob/7443360986656e82ff2b3674a19afcd7680bee60/lsp/handling.ss#L24) would be listed as a symbol of `handling.ss`, its _calls_ such as eg. [`(defhandler "initialize")`](https://github.com/metaleap/gerbil-lsp/blob/7443360986656e82ff2b3674a19afcd7680bee60/lsp/lsp-lifecycle.ss#L25) in other (or not) source files would then be listed as defs in _those_ source files
+- Most desirable, perhaps indispensible, in Scheme land: "expansion" (to symbol-defs to yield here) of custom `defrule`s or custom macros starting with the `def`-prefix, for example: although [this defrule named 'defhandler'](https://github.com/metaleap/gerbil-lsp/blob/7443360986656e82ff2b3674a19afcd7680bee60/lsp/handling.ss#L24) would be listed as a symbol of `handling.ss`, its _callers_ such as eg. [`(defhandler "initialize")`](https://github.com/metaleap/gerbil-lsp/blob/7443360986656e82ff2b3674a19afcd7680bee60/lsp/lsp-lifecycle.ss#L25) in other (or not) source files would then be listed as defs in _those_ source files
+- More generalized, many macros are designed to introduce caller-specified identifiers into their bodies' scopes that need to be captured in the tree hierarchy, ie. whether `let`s reduce to `lambda`s or not, even some `my-custom-let` doing so introduces a _macro-caller-specified_ identifier to its body and so it should show up in the returned symbol hierarchy.
+- At the same time, _some_ macros follow a fashion of also introducing into their bodies scopes their own well-known (not caller-specified) magic identifiers (`it` as a commonly-known example) &mdash; while we **would** want those to be listed in [completions](#completions), we would **not** want them in `defs-in-file` (or `defs-search`).

 ## _`defs-search`_